Lumosylva/Nilotica/README_EN.md

 - **vnpy_ctp**: `6.7.7.1` version (developed based on the `6.7.7` interface package of CTP futures version, the interface comes with the dll file of [penetrating real disk environment])
 - If you need to compile other versions of CTP `C++`, you need to make sure you have installed `Visual Studio` (`Windows`), `GCC` (`Linux`) before executing the following command

 - If you use the CTP version of this system directly, you do not need to follow the build process in step 4 below.
-You can directly download the `whl` uv pip install in the release package and install it.
+You can directly download the `whl` in the release package and then install it with `uv pip install`.

   https://github.com/Lumosylva/Nilotica/releases